cloudify-cosmo/getcloudify.org/guide/3.1/plugin-diamond.md

               port: 2003
               timeout: 15
 {%endhighlight%}

-In the example above we configured [handler for Graphite](https://github.com/BrightcoveOS/Diamond/wiki/handler-GraphiteHandler).
+In the example above we configured a [handler for Graphite](https://github.com/BrightcoveOS/Diamond/wiki/handler-GraphiteHandler).

 {%note title=Cloudify's default handler%}
 If you wish to add your own handler but maintain Cloudify's default handler, see [this](https://github.com/cloudify-cosmo/cloudify-diamond-plugin/blob/1.1/diamond_agent/tasks.py#L38).
 {%endnote%}

 # Collectors config
 Collectors are Diamond's data fetchers.
-Diamond comes with a large numbers of [built-in collectors](https://github.com/BrightcoveOS/Diamond/wiki/Collectors).
+Diamond comes with a large number of [built-in collectors](https://github.com/BrightcoveOS/Diamond/wiki/Collectors).

-Collectors are added with the `install` operation of the `cloudify.interfaces.monitoring` interface:
+Collectors are added using the `install` operation of the `cloudify.interfaces.monitoring` interface:
 {% highlight yaml %}
 interfaces:
   cloudify.interfaces.monitoring: